-You can use suppositories to stimulate defecation the next day or two after taking Hydro-C. This way you allow your large intestine to propulse stools down to the rectum, rather then “washing” them out daily.
+You can use suppositories to stimulate defecation the next day or two after taking the Hydro-CM program.
+This way you allow your large intestine to propulse stools down to the rectum, rather then “washing” them out daily.

-If you run out of Hydro-C, and you can‘t attain defecation naturally, use suppositories to stimulate defecation and prevent the hardening and enlargement of stools until you receive it.
+If you run out of the Hydro-CM program, and you can‘t attain defecation naturally, use suppositories to stimulate defecation and prevent the hardening and enlargement of stools until you receive it.

 As you can see, not all is lost — and lots can be gained.
 With minimal effort and a little practice, you can maintain regularity without fiber, harsh laxatives, and addiction.
 True, it‘s not the same as it was when you were in your teens, but neither is everything else — you don‘t have the same teeth, or the same hair, or the same vision, or the same hearing, or the same sex drive.
 But none of those facts are as bothersome as colorectal disorders.

-And it‘s much more economical — your annual expenses from Hydro-C and occasional glycerin suppositories will always be significantly less than what you are spending on laxatives, occasional colonics, co-pays, fiber-laden serials, prune juice, “cleansing” kits, and other archaic means of managing the absence of the sixth sense.
+And it‘s much more economical — your annual expenses from the Hydro-CM program and occasional glycerin suppositories will always be significantly less than what you are spending on laxatives, occasional colonics, co-pays, fiber-laden serials, prune juice, “cleansing” kits, and other archaic means of managing the absence of the sixth sense.

 The anus and rectum terminate the alimentary canal.
 Both organs are as important to complete the digestion process, as strong teeth are important to start it.